-Too close for comfort: Belgian hairdressers seek shutdown
+Too close for comfort: Belgium agrees to shut hair salons

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and there are more than 17,000 deaths worldwide confirmed so far.

-Pierrot Corthouts, who manages a Jacques Dessange parlor in Brussels, said he sent all employees home after the brand decided to close all its franchises in France and Belgium,
+Many salons owners had not waited for Wilmes' move to close.
+Pierrot Corthouts, who manages a Jacques Dessange parlor in Brussels, said he sent all employees home last week after the brand decided to close all its franchises in France and Belgium,

-"Frankly I don't understand that some of us have decided to keep on working as usual," he told the AP.
-"We are too close, it's not safe, for both the hairdresser and the customer."
+"We are too close, it's not safe, for both the hairdresser and the customer," he said.

 In neighboring Germany, hair salons were closed Monday as part of the latest restrictions.
 In Spain, they were initially listed along with supermarkets, tobacco shops and gas stations as exceptions from an order to stop most commercial activity.
 The argument at the time was that hair salons were a matter of basic hygiene.
 But authorities reversed that exception almost immediately following protests from hairdressers' unions.